Data Privacy Framework Policy (formerly Privacy Shield)

 You may have the option to select binding arbitration for the resolution of your complaint under certain circumstances, provided you have taken the following steps: (1) raised your complaint directly with us and provided us the opportunity to resolve the issue; (2) made use of the independent dispute resolution mechanism identified above; and (3) raised the issue through the relevant data protection authority and allowed the U.S. Department of Commerce an opportunity to resolve the complaint at no cost to you.
 For more information on binding arbitration, see U.S. Department of Commerce's EU-U.S. DPF: Annex I of the DPF Principles.

-If you have any questions about this Policy or would like to request access to your Personal Data, please contact us as follows: email@example.com.
+If you have any questions about this policy or would like to request access to your personal data, limit the usage of your personal data, or opt-out of the sharing of your personal data, please contact us as follows: firstname.lastname@example.org.

 Other Covered Entities:

 - De Novo Legal LLC

 - Epiq Class Action & Claims Solutions, Inc.